 This article is part of a much bigger guide on learning how to become happy that I’m sure is the biggest freely available guide on the internet right now.
 This article contains some great tips, but you’ll find a lot more actionable tips in the section Happiness Tips!

 Without further ado, let’s dive into the things that your credit card will never get you.
 But please remember that there are plenty of other ways that you can still “acquire” these things.

 Of all the things money can’t buy, this one is one of the most obvious.
 If you want to be respected, you shouldn’t expect a couple of credit card swipes to do the trick.

 Instead, you should earn respect by inspiring others.
 How?
 It depends.

-When researching this topic, I landed on this article by Geek.com, and ironically, all the people on this list are either billionaires or millionaires.
+When researching this topic, I landed on this page by Gallup about the most admired people, and ironically, all the people on this list are either billionaires or millionaires.
 But did these people make the list because of their wealth, or because of their other achievements?
 Who knows.